spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/03-installer.md

 15. Export the VM as an OVF template.

 The export step will generate an OVA file.
-You will use this OVA file to load the Edge hosts will all the required dependencies, such as the Edge Installer, user-data, and any content bundles you have.
+You will use this OVA file to load the Edge hosts will all the required dependencies, such as the Edge Installer, user data, and any content bundles you have.

 ## Validation